The Source of Money

 Time for a change but be careful

 Changing this system will not be done easily.
-Presidents have been assassinated just for suggesting it in the past.
-The 1% who control the vast bulk of money in this world are very comfortable in their positions and will not willingly give them up.
+Political leaders have been assassinated just for suggesting it in the past.
+Those who control the banks are quite happy with the status quo.

 They use threats, deception and even murder to keep themselves at the top of the heap and any nation that opposes this monetary system seems to very quickly find itself in a war.